illinois-cs241/illinois-cs241.github.io/_posts/2016-08-27-pointers-gone-wild.md

 ## Introduction

-In CS 125, CS 225, and other classes, you have used various languages that are considered to be "C based", but up to now you may have very limited experience in C programming.
+In CS 125, CS 225, and other classes, you have used various languages that are considered to be "C-based", but up to now you may have very limited experience in C programming.
 This MP will provide a short programming introduction to pointers, strings, and functions in C.

-This machine problem will be divided up into two pieces.
-In the first piece, you will be modifying functions originally with errors such that the outputs match the given output.
-In the second piece, you will need to write some code to call some 'creatively defined' functions so that those functions produce the desired output.
+This machine problem will be divided up into two parts.
+In the first part, you will be modifying broken functions so that their output matches the given output.
+In the second part, you will need to write code to call some 'creatively defined' functions so that those functions produce the desired output.

-For this MP, you may modify:
+For this MP, you should modify:

 *   <tt>part1-functions.c</tt>
 *   <tt>part2-main.c</tt>

 All other files will be replaced with new/different files for grading.
-If you modify any other files for debugging purposes, please ensure you test your program with the original file.
+If you modify any other files for debugging purposes, please ensure you test your program with the original files.

 ## Part 1: